grapemoney/bae.finance/README.md

-# bae.finance | A new kind of BAE.
+# Bae.finance | A new kind of BAE.

 Just like our Bae, $BAE is indivisible.